jeremiah-c-leary/vhdl-style-guide/docs/alias_declaration_rules.rst

 |phase_2| |error| |whitespace|

-This rule checks for a single space before the **is** keyword if the : is not present.
+This rule checks for a single space before the **is** keyword if the : is present.

 **Violation**